autohdw/verithon/README.md

 ### Defining a Verilog Module with PyTV
 1. Every definition of a verilog module is written in magic comments and embodied in the definition of a **python function**.
    - The name of the python function must start with `Module`.
 The function name is formulated as `Module_abstract_module_name`.
 In the current PyTV version, please **do not** define a normal function whose name start with `Module`.
 Also, the module function definition should be written in a **single** line.
 (We prepare to solve these 2 issues in future releases)
-   - Every module function should be decorated with pytv using `@pytv`.
-Please write `@pytv` only in the line above each module function definition.
+   - Every module function should be decorated with pytv using `@convert`.
+Please write `@convert` only in the line above each module function definition.
    - The parameters of the python function can be of any data type.
    - The function must **not** have any return value (We will support module functions with return values in future releases).
    - -Below is a very short definition of a verilog module using PyTV
      ``` python
-        @pytv
+        @convert
         def ModuleBasic(p1, p2):
             #/ module BASIC(
             if p1 > 0: